Fehiroh/hackerrank_problem_solving_MinMaxSum/README.md

 ### `Min()` and ` Max()`

 The observation that we only really need the min and the max is the corner-stone of our next solution.
 Anyone who has included `min()` and `max()` into their solution truly understands the problem, whether or not they understand the underlying binary iteration that makes those functions run so quickly.
 This code is clean, easy to read, and will return values exponentially faster than the previous solutions.
 I've included two versions of this solution, one is fewer lines, but harder to read quickly, while the other is more pythonic.
 Remember, while throwing a nice one-liner can be a big dopamine hit, writing longer/more-pythonic code with well-named variables means your work will be easier to read, share, expand, and maintain.
 OOP obviously comes into the discussion too, at this point, but I'm planning to cover that in another repo.
-Regardless, even if you are going for short code since you only care about one thing in the local scope, nobody is impressed by code that repeats itself while trying to look concis; the two-liner is a two-liner because it doesn't double up work by calculating the sum twice.
+Regardless, even if you are going for short code since you only care about one thing in the local scope, nobody is impressed by code that repeats itself while trying to look concise; the two-liner is a two-liner because it doesn't double up work by calculating the sum twice.

 #### Two-liner Min/Max